Kweku-Stephen/Getting-and-Cleaning-Data/README.md

 ---

 # INTRO
+It involves group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The project is to wrangle the data generated in the so called tidy data format as advocated by Hadley wickham; where each variable in its own column and each observation in its row.

 The repo contains the following 4 files immediately below, **Note**has been added to give further highlight but is not an existing file in the repo

 ## README.md